mbabynames search ✿

-Raven is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "dark bird".
+Raven is a two-syllable name of English origin, meaning "dark bird".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2